nuxt-modules/i18n/docs/seo.md

 }]
 ```

-You should also set the `baseUrl` option to your production domain in order to make alternate URLs fully-qualified:
+You must also set the `baseUrl` option to your production domain in order to make alternate URLs fully-qualified:

 ```js
 // nuxt.config.js